drfreder/pandemic-pub-bias/README.md

 | 2019 | Female |                                                             188 |
 | 2020 | Female |                                                             195 |

-### Numbers of arXiv preprint submissions in months before and during COVID-19 pandemic, by gender
+### Comparing arXiv preprint submissions in the months before and during COVID-19 pandemic, by gender

 Next, I looked back over the months leading up to widespread stay-at-home orders and school and childcare closures that North Americans experienced beginning in late March or early April, 2020.
-(These measures were implemented to different degrees and on different dates in different parts of the world.)
+These measures were implemented to different degrees and on different dates in different parts of the world, but I assumed their effects would be most pronounced globally in the months of March and April, 2020.

 ``` r
 start.date <- as.Date("2020-03-01") #Month WHO declared COVID-19 a pandemic